RichardLuo0/vscode-frosted-glass-theme/README.md

 ![SearchBar](image/SearchBar.jpg) \
 ![CommandPanel](image/CommandPanel.jpg) \
 ![PanelHeader](image/PanelHeader.jpg)

 ## Install
 1. Install this extension.
 1. Open command panel, type in `Frosted Glass Theme: Enable`, press enter.
-1. Some canvas based elements have their own background color.
-Thus you must figure out the color for them and add opacity to them, then add them back to `workbench.colorCustomizations`.
-The colors are `"editorOverviewRuler.background", "minimap.background", "terminalStickyScroll.background"`.
-The command `frosted-glass-theme.generateThemeMod` may work but not for certain.
+1. Run `frosted-glass-theme.setup` if you want to enable mica.
+1. If in the last step there is no theme mod for your theme, Run `frosted-glass-theme.generateThemeMod` then add the result to `workbench.colorCustomizations`.
+1. Restart vscode.
 1. **You can customize this theme in vscode settings.**
 1. **Every time vscode updates, you have to re-run `Frosted Glass Theme: Enable`.**

+### Advanced install
 If you want to load this theme with other extension or you prefer to maintain the `workbench.html` yourself, download the whole `inject` directory, then import only the `inject\vscode-frosted-glass-theme.js` (with `type="module"`).
 Then remove the `<meta http-equiv="Content-Security-Policy" ... />` from `workbench.html` (which blocks svg from loading).
 To make fake mica moving, you must also import `inject/vscode-frosted-glass-theme-main.mjs` at the beginning of `Microsoft VS Code\resources\app\out\main.js`.

 ### For Linux and perhaps MacOS user
 You need to set `window.titleBarStyle` to `custom` to see the effect.
 Otherwise the effect is very limited.

 ## Customization
+* Run 'frosted-glass-theme.openConfig' to view all current configurations.
+All settings in this extension will be merged into this configuration file.
 * The opacity settings will blend into theme colors unless they already have opacity.
 * `Fake mica` is by default turned off.
 Enable it with `frosted-glass-theme.fakeMica.enabled` setting.
 You need to change the theme colors as well since this extension does not apply opacity to your theme automatically.
 Here is an example:
     ```jsonc